VOLUME 16 UNMANNED AIRCRAFT SYSTEMS

 A. Diverse Purposes.
 UAS come in a variety of shapes and sizes

 1 pound.
-UAS weighing under 55 pounds total takeoff weight are considered by statute and regulation to be “small Unmanned Aircraft Systems (sUAS).”
+UAS weighing less than 55 pounds total takeoff weight are considered by statute and regulation to be “small UAS.”

 Regardless of size, the responsibility of a pilot to fly safely and within the regulatory construct applies equally to all aircraft operations.